-Headless installation is when you installed and run VirtualBox on a server without direct monitor or desktop environment via remote terminal.
+Headless installation is when you install and run VirtualBox on a server without a direct monitor or desktop environment via a remote terminal.
 The GUI-less installation of VirtualBox is typical in server environments.

-This brief tutorial is going to show you how to install and guest operating systems on the headless installation of VirtualBox.
-This should be quick and easy new students should love it.
+This brief tutorial will show you how to install and guest operating systems on the headless installation of VirtualBox.
+This should be quick and easy.
+New students should love it.

-How to install headless VirtualBox guest machine in Ubuntu Linux
+How to install a headless VirtualBox guest machine in Ubuntu Linux

 As described above, one can install a headless VirtualBox guest machine in Ubuntu Linux.

-Before installing a guest OS on VirtualBox software, you must first have the host server installed.
+Before installing a guest OS on VirtualBox software, the host server must be installed.
 Click the link below to learn how to install VirtualBox on Ubuntu Linux.

 Once VirtualBox is installed, you can begin installing a headless guest OS.

 To create a VirtualBox guest machine called Ubuntu_2204, follow the guide below.

-First create a location to store all the guest machines and configuration files.
-Run the commands below to create a folder in the /var directory called vbox.
+First, create a location to store all the guest machines and configuration files.
+Then, run the commands below to create a folder in the /var directory called vbox.

 sudo mkdir -p /var/vbox